-I am an Associate Professor of English at Whittier College, and Director of Whittier’s Digital Liberal Arts Program.
+I am Associate Dean and Associate Professor of English at Whittier College, where I direct the Whittier Scholars Program and the Digital Liberal Arts Program.
 My publications include articles on Conrad, Kipling, Austen, and digital pedagogy.
-I have been a recipient of an NEH Summer Institute Fellowship, and am Principle Investigator on a $750,000 Andrew W. Mellon Grant to foster digital scholarship and pedagogy.
+I have been a recipient of an NEH Summer Institute Fellowship, and am Principle Investigator on Andrew W. Mellon Foundation grants totaling $1.45 million to foster digital scholarship and pedagogy.
 Visit DigLibArts or my faculty page or connect with me on Twitter @profrehn.
 I’d love to hear from you!

 This blog embodies my thinking on digital humanities, digital pedagogy, Victorian (and nineteenth century) British literature, and postcolonial feminist praxis.
 All opinions (and there are many) are solely my own.